 Did you study acting?

 Not in the traditional sense.
-I didn't go to drama school or anything, but I did go to a place in Nottingham called the Television Workshop which has developed a reputation almost as good as any drama school.
-I joined that when I was 13 so I was doing it the same time as school, two nights a week.
-You had to audition to get in but once you were in it was free to go, it was fully subsidised, the ethos being that it wasn't restrictive in terms of your social background or anything, because you know, drama club is something that only a certain type of kid has access to.
+I didn't go to drama school or anything, but I did go to a place in Nottingham called the Television Workshop, which has developed a reputation almost as good as any drama school.
+I joined that when I was 13, so I was doing it the same time as school, two nights a week.
+You had to audition to get in, but once you were in it was free to go.
+It was fully subsidized, the ethos being that it wasn't restrictive in terms of your social background or anything, because you know, drama club is something that only a certain type of kid has access to.

 And Skins came out of that?

-Well, even before that I'd deferred this place at uni, I was going to study History at Birmingham, but I thought I'd see if I could get any more acting jobs through the workshop.
+Well, even before that, I'd deferred this place at college.
+I was going to study History at Birmingham, but I thought I'd see if I could get any more acting jobs through the workshop.
 I got a job at a cinema because I thought I'd watch loads of films and study actors, but once you've shoveled pop corn for ten hours, you're not going to stay for another two, you just get the hell outta there!
-All my mates were at uni having a great time and I was having a shit time so I decided at the end of that year I'd go to Birmingham.
+All my friends were at school having a great time and I was having a shit time, so I decided at the end of that year, I'd go to Birmingham.
 Only about a week after I'd sent off my accommodation forms, I got the part in Skins.
 That's another nice thing about the workshop, over the years people like Samantha Morton, Toby Kebbell and more recently Jack O'Connell and Vicky McClure, we've all sort of grown up together in that group.

 Game of Thrones has just started again… where the hell is Gendry?